 Eric & Mike explain that the power of Elementary Meetings is that they include a set of conventions and behaviors familiar to all participants.
 We’ve all held conversations, been to parties, and eaten holiday meals, and even if we haven’t attended a trial or an autopsy we’ve probably seen them enacted on TV or in the movies.
 If it’s possible to map the form of a professional meeting onto the form of an Elementary Meeting we can create an event where attendees possess a common underlying knowledge and/or experience of its components and flow.

-1) A wedding Suppose you are asked to design an event to prepare the workers of two companies that are about to merge.
+Suppose a client asks you to design an event to prepare the workers of two companies that are about to merge.
 Merging two organizational cultures is generally a difficult task; for examples review the history of the AOL and Time Warner or Chrysler and Daimler-Benz mergers.
 Most of us do not have direct experience of corporate mergers.
 But we are familiar with what happens at a wedding—a ceremony about the merging of two people’s lives!
 Making this connection suggests modeling the corporate merger event on the marriage process.
 This could include how the couple (of companies) met, “courted”, and got “engaged”.
 Other marriage components suggest themselves: “stag nights” before the wedding, rehearsal dinners, etc., culminating in the actual “wedding” of the two companies.
 In their book, Mike & Eric recount how they used this particular Elementary Meeting model for a successful company merger.

-2) A conversation How would you design an internal corporate event to announce major changes at a company?
+How would you design an internal corporate event to announce major changes at a company?
 Change is rarely easy, so you’ll expect a host of questions and potentially some confrontation.
 The likely first thought of most meeting professionals would be to use a standard presentation set-up: employees sitting in theater seating facing management making presentations on a stage at the front of the room.
 But here’s how Eric and Mike describe the message such a setup sends:

 “Having management on the stage in the floodlight and the employees as spectators sitting in the auditorium in darkness carries a powerful message.
 The message is this: the employees are a passive audience of what the management wants to put across; there is a gap between management and the rest of the company and the employees are kept in the dark.
 The participants would feel this in an instant.
 It is not a message that is transmitted through words; it is transmitted through the experience they have when entering the theatre and the lights go out.
 They undergo a physical experience that tells them: you are mere onlookers, the important people are up there on stage.
 In fact, the gap is clearly visible, you can see it because there is an open space between the front row and the stage.”

 Instead, what if we used a conversation as the Elementary Meeting starting point for the event design?
-Here’s what Eric & Mike came up with:

 “All 450 employees were seated on the stage, in two groups facing each other.
 This made them actors in their own play.
 Centre stage stood a small pedestal, with a camera mounted on it.
 It worked as a whiteboard.
 Everything that was written on it was projected directly onto big screens, visible for everyone.
 Those who spoke stood in the middle, between the two stands.
 Meanwhile, each participant was constantly facing a whole bunch of people, namely their colleagues.
 This gave an instant feeling of ‘us’; having a conversation amongst ourselves.”